 Exclusive Interview with Ding Yi’s musician Kenny Chan

-Our Parenting World (OPW) team is honoured to be able to interview Ding Yi’s talented solo musician, Kenny Chan (KC) to find out more about him and the coming concert.
+Our Parenting World (OPW) team is pleased to be able to interview Ding Yi’s talented solo musician, Kenny Chan (KC) to find out more about him and the coming concert.

 About Kenny Chan 曾靖文, he graduated from Nanyang Academy of Fine Arts with a Bachelor of Music (Honours), majoring in Ruan.
 Passionate to improve his skills for Ruan, he seeks tutelage from Singapore Chinese Orchestra musician’s Zhang Rong Hui and Jing Po.
 In 2010, Kenny was awarded with the First Runner-Up for Ruan Solo Competition (Open Category) in the National Chinese Music Competition organized by the National Arts Council.
 In the following year, he presented a double Ruan concerto composed by local composer Jean.
 Y Foo with Ding Yi, and was conducted by Maestro Lim Yau.
 He was appointed as Ding Yi’s full time musician in April 2015.